 These key tools can help:

 - Email autoresponders.
 Tools like GetDrip are awesome because they let you load up a series of emails to be sent in sequence.
-This allows you to follow-up every few days after someone joints your list… without even thinking about it once you get the series in place.
+This allows you to follow-up every few days after someone joins your list… without even thinking about it once you get the series in place.

 - Social media management tools.
 Tools like Buffer and Hootsuite allow you to write social media posts in advance and drip them out strategically over different platforms.